 If you look at a map, you’ll see that the park is surrounded by water on three sides, which makes it somewhat of an ecological island.
-More than 95 percent of the 922,000 acres is remote wilderness—no roads cross the expanse, although two-lane highway 101 (and a few miles of connecting highways) makes a 320-mile loop around the park.
+More than 95 percent of the 922,000 acres is remote wilderness.
+No roads cross the expanse, although two-lane Highway 101 (aided by a few miles of connecting highways) makes a 320-mile loop around the park.
 A dozen spur roads lead into the park, with visitors centers, rustic campgrounds, lovely lodges, and numerous trails to scenic destinations just a few miles from the park’s perimeter.

 In just one day you can do a speed-tour that includes mountains, lakes, forests, and coastline.
 But that’s not our style.
 We like to take our time, sinking in and savoring the essence of a place.
 And so we chose just a couple of activities, heading into the park for hikes and happy hour (yes, really).
 We had a wonderful taste of the park—just enough to entice us to return, sooner rather than later.

 We explored Olympic National Park while staying at Salt Creek Recreation Area, 15 miles west of Port Angeles.
 Here, our adventures in the park:

 Hiking Hurricane Ridge